Work, Eat, Sleep: How These Products Are Trying to Improve Your Daily Grind

 Wake up un-tired

 We all know sleep important.
 Research confirms that a lack of it impacts the body on a systematic level, disrupting everything from our metabolism to our immune system.
 And those are just the physical repercussions; not only does sleep deprivation make us, unsurprisingly, less alert, but it also increases our susceptibility to lapses in memory and impulsive behavior.
 Our creativity suffers, and we become increasingly distractible.
-Some estimates

 It’s worrying, then, that by some estimates over 50 percent of the U.S. adult population is chronically sleep deprived.